 How does that apply to infidelity?
 It applies because the blame game can turn into verbal abuse and you must be on guard.
 Do not allow your wayward spouse to define you.

 The blame game is kind of like a metaphorical game of dodge ball.
 You have to be nimble enough to avoid the ball when it is thrown at you.
-You must recognize when a wayward spouse is attempting the blame game and be nimble and ready.
+You must recognize when a wayward spouse is attempting to blame you for the affair and be nimble and ready.

 Each time they throw a “word ball,” you must dodge it and then come back with the facts.